Hell's Kitchen (American TV series) season 6

 The sixth season of the American competitive reality television series Hell's Kitchen premiered on Fox on July 21, 2009, and concluded on October 13, 2009.
 Gordon Ramsay returned as host and head chef, while Scott Leibfried returned as the Blue Team's sous-chef, and season two winner Heather West returned as the Red Team's sous-chef, replacing Gloria Felix.
 Jean-Philippe Susilovic returned as maître d'.

-The season was won by executive chef David "Dave" Levey, with fellow executive chef Kevin Cottle finishing second.
+The season was won by executive chef Dave Levey, with fellow executive chef Kevin Cottle finishing second.

-This season was filmed in January 2009.

-This season was the first in which the winner received the head chef's position at a restaurant outside the United States.

 Contestants

 Initially, sixteen chefs competed in season six, and were joined by a seventeenth, season five fifth-place finisher Robert Hesse, after the first dinner service.